stewartyoung/tf-js-app/README.md

   `conda env create -f environment.yaml`

 ## Setting up the node.js server using express
-* cd into local-server and run `npm iniit` initially to set up package.json, and add express as a dependency.
+* cd into local-server and run `npm init` initially to set up package.json, and add express as a dependency.
 * Then you need to run `npm install` from the root *local-server*, then the node_modules folder will be downloaded, and the package-lock.json will be added, which contains metadata about the package used in the project

 ## What is the VGG16 model?